ChrisKahrs/RAIWorkshop/README.md

 This repository can be accessed via: https://aka.ms/raiworkshop

 ## Purpose
 This workshop is designed to aid Microsoft partners in developing an awareness of Responsible AI as they engage in AI projects for their customers.
-By the end of the workshop partners will be able to: Nikita
+By the end of the workshop partners will be able to:

 * Conduct similar workshops with your employees to ensure their specific AI principles are proliferated throughout the organization